Forgiving the Last Ten Percent

 With tear-stained cheeks and a shaky voice, I called my husband that night after the prayer room, pouring out a confession of my bitterness and resentment.
 With God’s tender help, I opened my hands and forgave my husband fully — and asked for the same in return.
 Finally, my heart experienced the deep and abiding freedom it had been missing.

 So today, let us walk into that freedom by extending full and complete forgiveness to our offenders.
 Let us find release from bitterness and healing for our souls.
 The Savior who forgave us — even while hanging on a cross — will faithfully empower us to do the same.

 That’s a promise we can count on, 100 percent of the time.

 Dear heavenly Father, oh how our hearts struggle to forgive wholly and fully.
 We thank You for demonstrating such forgiveness by graciously extending it to us.
 Help us forgive freely and let go of bitterness, and grant us the strength to trust Your way is best.
 In Jesus’ Name, Amen.

 Psalm 86:5, “For you, O Lord, are good and forgiving, abounding in steadfast love to all who call upon you.”
 (ESV)

 Colossians 3:13, “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.”
 (NIV)

 You know that dream you have?
 The one to write, speak or lead in ministry?
 What if 2020 is the year you take the next step in becoming the writer, speaker or leader God is calling you to be?
 We would love nothing more than to take that next step with you at She Speaks Online!
 Our new communicators conference will equip and empower you in what God is calling you to do.
 Take the next step, and join us July 31-August 1!

 REFLECT AND RESPOND:

-© 2019 by Alicia Bruxvoort.
+© 2020 by Meredith Houston Carr.
 All rights reserved.